Avdhesh-Varshney/WebMasterLog/Front-end-Projects/Basic/Biography-BR-Ambedkar/readme.md

 <h3 align='center'>Description 📃</h3>

 <div align='center'>
-    <p>This project is a webpage which can tell you the history of Mahatma Gandhi in a concised way from their birth to death.This project Showcases the power of HTML and CSS.</p>
+    <p>This project is a webpage which can tell you the history of Dr. BR Ambedkar in a brief way from their birth to death.This project Showcases the power of HTML and CSS.</p>
 </div>